 CIDREE’s newsletter, CIDREE Brief, contains information about forthcoming activities, events and seminars.
 It also covers developments in member institutions, new projects, etc.

-Incoming President: Jindra Divis (Netherlands)
+President: Jindra Divis (Netherlands)

 Christine Stadnick Frédérickx

 Phone +41 62 858 23 90

 CIDREE Amended Bye-Laws 2021 (PDF)

 CIDREE Past Presidents